Comparison of Nazism and Stalinism: Dictator and his henchmen

 The totalitarian dictator needs loyal lieutenants to carry out his orders faithfully and with a reasonable degree of efficiency.
-Friedrich and Brzezinski identify parallels between the men in Hitler and Stalin's entourage, arguing that both dictators used similar people to perform similar tasks.
-Martin Bormann and Georgy Malenkov were both capable administrators and bureaucrats.
+Friedrich and Brzezinski identify parallels between the men in Hitler and Stalin's entourage, arguing that both dictators turned to similar people to perform similar tasks.
+Martin Bormann and Georgy Malenkov were both capable managers and bureaucrats.
 Heinrich Himmler and Lavrentiy Beria were ruthless secret police chiefs responsible for suppressing any potential challenge to the dictator's power.
-Both Hitler and Stalin promoted rivalry and distrust among their lieutenants to ensure that none of them would become powerful enough to challenge the dictator himself.
+Both Hitler and Stalin promoted rivalry and distrust among their trusted men to ensure that none of them would become powerful enough to challenge the dictator himself.
 This is the cause of an important weakness of the totalitarian regimes: the problem of succession.
 Friedrich points out that neither the Nazi nor the Stalinist government established any official line of succession or mechanism to decide who would replace the dictator after his death.
 The dictator, being the venerated "father of the people", was regarded as irreplaceable.
 There could never be any heir apparent because such an heir would have been a threat to the dictator's power while he was alive; the dictator's inevitable death would always leave behind a major power vacuum and cause a political crisis.
 In the case of the Nazi regime, since Hitler died mere days before the final defeat of Germany in the war, this never became a major issue; in the case of the Soviet Union, Stalin's death led to a prolonged power struggle.